-What are Dental Implants?Dental Implants are an object placed directly in the jaw bone, supporting the above-placed crown, bridge prosthesis, denture, and acts to replace or mimic the natural tooth's root.
+Dental Implants are an object placed directly in the jaw bone, supporting the above-placed crown, bridge prosthesis, denture, and acts to replace or mimic the natural tooth's root.

 Are Dental Implants Really Worth it?

 of dental implants have been very high from year to year.
 Most studies show that dental implant success rates are between 96-99%.
 We are very proud to boast that we have always had an extremely high dental implant success rate.
 The reason that we can be so successful with our dental implant placements is that we understand what it takes for a dental implant to survive in the long-term.

 The natural aging process is associated with the loss of teeth due to dental decay, periodontal diseases, trauma, accidents, and wear.
 It is documented that on average at least one missing tooth is seen with persons aged above 35 years.
 This situation warrants preventive measures to lessen the occurrence of all risk factors of tooth loss

 are the conventional replacement options for lost natural teeth.
 With the progress in the field of Prosthodontics, dental implants have been evolved as the ultimate replacement for lost natural teeth.
 Dr. Moyer, your general and cosmetic dentist in Scottsdale Arizona, has revolutionized Scottsdale dentistry with the provision of state of the art dental implant restorations as the artificial replacement of choice for empty tooth spaces in your mouth.

-What Types of Dental Implants are There?The American Dental Association (ADA) officially recognizes two types of dental implants.
+The American Dental Association (ADA) officially recognizes two types of dental implants.

 Dr. Moyer will evaluate your overall health conditions to plan the dental implant prosthesis.